0xDarkSky/Vexatious/README.md

 # Dependencies to install:

-Navigate to any of the versions folder and then just run
+Navigate to any of the versions folder and then just run:

 `pip install -r requirements.txt`